Goodwill Games Roundup

 The final indignity came in the 400 freestyle relay, as the World team, anchored by Scherer, won in 3:22.42 _ 2.73 seconds ahead of the Americans.

-World champions Elena Berezhnaya and Anton Sikharulidze of Russia won the gold medal for pairs figure skating, beating archrivals Artur Dmitriev and Oksana Kazakova.
+World champions Elena Berezhnaya and Anton Sikharulidze of Russia won the gold medal in pairs figure skating, beating archrivals Artur Dmitriev and Oksana Kazakova.
+The bronze went to Dorota Zagorska and Mariusz Siudek of Poland.

 There will be a new champion in women’s beach volleyball.
 Defending gold medalists Karolyn Kirby and Liz Masakayan of San Diego lost to Brazil’s top-seeded Shelda Bede and Adriana Behar 15-9.